Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 Reading data
 """"""""""""

-The :meth:`OSmOSE.core_api.audio_data.AudioData.get_value` method returns a `numpy.ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_ that contains the wav values of the audio data.
+The :meth:`osekit.core_api.audio_data.AudioData.get_value` method returns a `numpy.ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_ that contains the wav values of the audio data.

 The data is fetched seamlessly on-demand from the audio file(s).
-The opening/closing of the audio files is optimized thanks to a :class:`OSmOSE.core_api.audio_file_manager.AudioFileManager` instance.
+The opening/closing of the audio files is optimized thanks to a :class:`osekit.core_api.audio_file_manager.AudioFileManager` instance.

 Eventual time gap between audio items are filled with ``0.`` values.